Aliases for PSEN1 Gene

 GeneCards Summary for PSEN1 Gene

 PSEN1 (Presenilin 1) is a Protein Coding gene.
-Diseases associated with PSEN1 include alzheimer disease, type 3 and acne inversa, familial, 3.
-Among its related pathways are Degradation of the extracellular matrix and Alzheimers Disease Pathway.
-GO annotations related to this gene include peptidase activity and beta-catenin binding.
+Diseases associated with PSEN1 include Frontotemporal Dementia and Alzheimer Disease 3.
+Among its related pathways are Development NOTCH1-mediated pathway for NF-KB activity modulation and PI3K-Akt signaling pathway.
+Gene Ontology (GO) annotations related to this gene include peptidase activity and beta-catenin binding.
 An important paralog of this gene is PSEN2.

 UniProtKB/Swiss-Prot for PSEN1 Gene